A universal crossover in quantum circuits governed by a proximate classical error correction transition: Random classical circuits

-We validate the above predictions for an encoding phase transition in the DP universality class by direct simulation of the circuit model.
-Because the classical gate operations form a sub-set of the Clifford group (where only stabilizers containing $\{ \mathbb{I}, \sigma^z \}$ are considered), we can use the stabilizer formalism \cite{aaronson_improved_2004} to efficiently simulate the circuit.
-With this approach, generalization to a quantum circuit model is straight forward.
-For now, we focus on the results of the classical circuit, taking a maximal entropy initial state, that is, a uniform distribution over all $2^N$ bitstrings.
-The entropy of the state at each subsequent time step is computed in a standard way within the stabilizer formalism as described, for example, in Refs. \cite{audenaert_entanglement_2005, shi2020}.
+We validate the prediction for an encoding phase transition in the DP universality class by direct simulation of the circuit model.
+As the reversible gate operations form a sub-set of the Clifford group (with only $\{ \mathbb{I}, \sigma^z \}$ stabilizers), we can use the stabilizer formalism \cite{aaronson_improved_2004} to efficiently simulate the circuit.
+Generalization to a quantum circuit model is straightforward using this approach.
+For now, we focus on the classical circuit dynamics.
+We initialize the system in a maximal entropy state (uniform distribution over all $2^N$ bitstrings).
+The entropy of the state at each subsequent time step is computed using standard techniques \cite{audenaert_entanglement_2005, shi2020}.

-Figure \ref{fig:fig3}(a) shows the decay of the (information) entropy with time for different values of the error rate.
-We can see these curves follow the expected behavior: for rates $p < p_c$, the entropy decays only slightly to some finite amount, for $p > p_c$ the entropy decays to zero over a finite time scale $\tau$.
+Figure \ref{fig:fig3}(a) shows the decay of the entropy (information) with time for different values of the error rate.
+We see these curves follow the expected behavior: for rates $p < p_c$, the entropy decays only slightly to some finite amount, for $p > p_c$ the entropy decays to zero over a finite time scale $\tau$.
 To determine $\tau$ we let the system evolve beyond a time $t_0$, at which transient effects become negligible, and define $\tau$ to be the time it takes the entropy to decay to $15\%$ of its value at $t_0$.
 The transition is signaled by a divergence of $\tau$, which is cut off at $\tau\sim N^z$ in a system with $N$ bits.
-Fig. \ref{fig:fig3}(b) shows a good crossing of the rescaled decay time $\tau(p)/N^z$, allowing us to extract a critical error rate $p_c=0.081$ and dynamical exponent $z=1.51$.
-The inset then shows good data collapse using the scaling ansatz $\tau = N^z \mathcal{F}((p-p_c) N^{\frac{1}{\nu}})$ with the $z$ and $p_c$ as determined above and correlation length exponent $\nu=1.1$.
+Fig. \ref{fig:fig3}(b) shows a good crossing of the rescaled decay time $\tau(p)/N^z$, allowing us to extract the critical error rate $p_c=0.081$ and dynamical exponent $z=1.51$.
+The inset shows good data collapse using the scaling ansatz $\tau = N^z \mathcal{F}((p-p_c) N^{\frac{1}{\nu}})$ with the extracted $z$, $p_c$, and correlation length exponent $\nu=1.1$.
 These values are consistent, within errors, with the accepted exponents of the directed percolation universality class $z=1.58$ and $\nu = 1.09$~\cite{2000}.
-As an additional check on these results, we also performed the same scaling analysis on the antipodal mutual information as a function of error rate in the circuit--- we found $z$ and $\nu$ consistent with the entropy scaling.
-These details can be found in the supplementary material (S3).